Nikola Vučević: Junior

 As a junior, Vučević averaged 17.1 points and 10.3 rebounds per game.
 He was picked to the Fourth Team All-America by Fox Sports and was named to the All-Pac-10 first team.
 In March 2011, Vučević announced that he would give up his senior year to enter the NBA draft.
 The website NBAdraft.net projected him as the 23rd pick in the draft.

 During his three-season career with the Trojans, Vučević averaged 11.1 points and 8.0 rebounds per game.

 Professional career

 Budućnost (2011)

-On 23 June 2011, Vučević was drafted with the 16th overall pick in the 2011 NBA draft by the Philadelphia 76ers.
+On June 23, 2011, Vučević was drafted with the 16th overall pick in the 2011 NBA draft by the Philadelphia 76ers.
 During the 2011 NBA lockout, Vučević played for Montenegrin team Budućnost Podgorica.

 Philadelphia 76ers (2011–2012)

-Following the conclusion of the lockout, Vučević returned to the United States and signed his rookie scale contract with the 76ers on 9 December 2011.
-On 22 February 2012, Vučević scored a season-high 18 points in a loss to the Houston Rockets.
+Following the conclusion of the lockout, Vučević returned to the United States and signed his rookie scale contract with the 76ers on December 9, 2011.
+On February 22, 2012, Vučević scored a season-high 18 points in a loss to the Houston Rockets.